-Abuse and Neglect (please refer to Appendix 1 of this policy): Working Together to Safeguard Children (HM Government, 2018) defines abuse as a form of maltreatment of a pupil.
+Abuse, Neglect and Exploitation (please refer to Appendix 1 of this policy): Working Together to Safeguard Children (HM Government, 2018) defines abuse as a form of maltreatment of a pupil.
 Somebody may abuse or neglect a pupil by inflicting harm, or by failing to act to prevent harm.
 Children may be abused by a family member, institution or a community setting, by those known to them or more rarely by others e.g. online abuse, any type of abuse that happens on the web, whether through social networks, playing online games or using mobile phones.

 They may be abused by an adult or adults or another pupil or children.
-They may be abused through being witnesses to domestic abuse and teenagers can suffer domestic abuse in their relationships.
+They may be abused through being witnesses to the ill-treatment of others, particularly when children see, hear or experience domestic abuse and its effects, and teenagers can suffer domestic abuse in their relationships.
 It is important to remember that significant harm can be 'actual' (happening now) or 'likely' (events are leading to a situation where harm is probable).
 To be considered a safeguarding concern or allegation, it is likely that some of the following features may be found (PENS):